bryanseah234/sgNRIC2003/README.md

 Note to who ever who wants to replicate this, there are many types of variable length for barcodes.
 A quick reference to your own Singapore NRIC will reveal that the government uses Code 39 to encode NRICs.

 ## Challenges faced

+There are many, many challenges I faced when doing this project.
+Contact me for more information.